zuck30/loan-eligibility/CONTRIBUTING.md

 - Engage with the community via GitHub Discussions (if available).

 ## 🙏 Acknowledgments
-Thank you for contributing to the **Loan eligibility**!
+Thank you for contributing to the **Loan eligibility repo**!
 Your efforts help Tanzanian students make informed decisions about their education funding.
 Let’s empower the next generation together!